designstem/projects/moiree/index.md

 -

-Here we tried to reproduce these steps - there are two striped patterns positioned on top of each other.
+Here we reproduced these steps - there are two striped patterns positioned on top of each other.
 Once you move the rotation slider, you'll see...

 <div v-if="get('rotate', 0) != 0">